sanit4u/monitoring/README.md

 - write the number 2129 and configure the settings as shown in the image and click import.
 ![](import_2.PNG)

-- Then go the home and click Windows Node.
+- Then navigate to home and click "Windows Node" dashboard.
 The dashboard will look like the below image.
 ![](windows_dashboard.PNG)